 Grants and their accompanying funds are usually based on a fiscal year, not a calendar year.
 Additionally, most, if not all, grants must be engaged a year (or longer) before the date of issue.
-This means a grant with monies disbursed during fiscal year 2018 may have been applied for as early as calendar year 2015.
-And the grant management function usually includes robust reporting requirements, continued contact with the entity awarding the grant, and occasionally inspections to demonstrate the funds are being used as intended.
+This means a grant with monies disbursed during fiscal year 2019 may have been applied for as early as calendar year 2016.
+The grant management function usually includes robust reporting requirements, continued contact with the entity awarding the grant, and occasional inspections or audits to demonstrate the funds are being used as intended.
 Some grants have requirements so onerous that it becomes impractical to engage them.
 The Grant Writer is the Department's Subject Matter Expert and critical to the entire process.